What is the Diabetes Plate?

 Plant-based sources of protein:

-3. Fill one quarter of your plate with carbohydrate foods
+3. Fill 1/4 of your plate with carbohydrate foods

-Foods that are higher in carbohydrate include grains, starchy vegetables, beans and legumes, fruit, yogurt, and milk.
-These foods have the greatest effect on blood sugar.
+Foods that are higher in carbs include whole grains, starchy vegetables, beans and legumes, fruit, yogurt, and milk.
+These foods have the largest effect on blood glucose.

-Limiting your portion of carbohydrate foods to one quarter of your plate can help keep blood sugars from rising too high after meals.
+Limiting your portion of carbohydrate foods to one-quarter of your plate can help keep blood glucose from rising too high after meals.

 Examples of carbohydrate foods: